connectome-neuprint/neuVid/documentation/README.md

 ## Introduction

 The goal of `neuVid` is to simplify production of the rather stereotyped videos common in neuroscience research on the *Drosophila* fruit fly.
 An important aspect of these videos is that they have simple camera motion: the camera usually starts looking at the fly brain face on (i.e., as if the fly were looking straight at the camera with its right on the camera's left), and translates freely but changes its viewing direction only by rotating around the  vertical axis.
 The absence of free-form camera motion helps viewers stay oriented and understand what they are seeing.
-It also keeps `neuVid` simple, with simpler commands to specify the animation, and a simpler implementation of those commands in Blender.
+It also keeps `neuVid` simple, with simpler commands to specify the animation, and a simpler implementation.

+This documentation focuses on the use of `neuVid` with data sets having explicit segmentations of neurons.
+It is also possible to use `neuVid` with some volumetric data sets lacking a segmentation, as described in this [other documentation](README_VVD.md).

 ## The Simplest Video